 Please make sure to select the right year! i.e., M2 if you are applying to the second year of the program (to get a master at the end of the year: should be the standard situation for Télécom Paris student doing the master as part of their third year).

 For the application, you will need to write a motivation letter, in which you should explain your motives.
-You will need to provide letters of recommendation: it is sufficient to provide mine, unless your situation is special and you need someone else to explain why you are applying (e.g., you are a good fit for the program even if it is not reflected in your grades, etc.).
+You will need to provide letters of recommendation: it may be sufficient to give the one from Telecom, unless your situation is special and you need someone else to explain why you are applying (e.g., you are a good fit for the program even if it is not reflected in your grades, etc.).
 If you cannot submit with just one single recommendation letter and really need a second one, you can ask a Télécom professor who knows you well or in whose class you did well.
 (Again, it is not necessary to put too much effort in this something special needs to be explained about your application).
 Please check the IP Paris website for application dates.

 The jury then decides which applicants are selected and which are rejected.